Kristen Carlson | Franchisee Profile

 With its six historic districts and exhilarating coastal views, the island city of Galveston, Texas, is one of the country’s most visited resort destinations.
 Galveston is also home to Kristen Carlson’s Right at Home business, which she started in 2006.
-In her twelve years with the leading in-home care company, the former medical clinic and hospital administrator has weathered even devastating hurricanes to stay steady in serving her clients.
+In her fourteen years with Right at Home, the former medical clinic and hospital administrator has weathered even devastating hurricanes to stay steady in serving her clients.

 When you saw the opportunities with other home care franchises, what made you decide to go with Right at Home?